By: Marilyn L. Davis

 - Is this writing as interesting, informative, or entertaining as the last?

 While we generally think of one-hit wonders in the music field, some authors fit this category as well.
-I don’t think there is anyone that likes the label, but many will live with the label rather than risk something that doesn’t measure up to an earlier post.
+I don’t think there is anyone that likes the label, but many will live with the name rather than risk something that doesn’t measure up to an earlier post.

 3. How Much Does a Real Writer Have to Write?